The search interface is made of three sections: Search, Refine by, and Results. These are described in detail below.

 This section allows you to explore categories associated with the references.

+Categories can be used to filter your search.
 Check a category to add it to your search criteria and narrow your search.
-The results will only show entries that are associated with the category, and more specific terms may appear under the newly selected category.
+Your search results will then only show entries that are associated with that category.

 Uncheck a category to remove it from your search criteria and broaden your search results.